MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.diagnostics.contradiction.md

 Package: [Microsoft.Quantum.QSharp.Foundation](https://nuget.org/packages/Microsoft.Quantum.QSharp.Foundation)

-Declares that a classical condition is false.
+Checks whether a classical condition is false, and throws an exception if it is not.

 ```qsharp
 function Contradiction (actual : Bool, message : String) : Unit